 In Iraq, peace organisation PAX gave special attention to women in an effort to increase community security.
 Through this programme, we worked with local partners on several projects.
 Our objective was to enable women to help organize their own and others’ safety.
 This programme took place from October 2013 until December 2016.

 In Iraq's conservative society, women are not accustomed to playing a role in public life.
 This applies particularly to 'male' affairs like violence and conflict.
-PAX is doing its utmost to implement UN Security Council Resolution 1325 (UNSCR 1325) for the population of several Iraqi cities that are among the most dangerous on the planet.
-We work with local women's organisations that operate in a complex environment and that seek contact with government, political and religious leaders and the police.
+PAX is doing its utmost to implement UN Security Council Resolution 1325 (UNSCR 1325) for the population of several Iraqi cities that are among the most dangerous in the world.
+We worked with local women's organisations that operate in a complex environment and seek contact with government, political and religious leaders and the police.

-Our women-against-violence project offered women tools that enable them to decide about matters that affect their lives and those of their families daily.
-We use several strategies for this: we offer women grass-roots support, encourage their promotion in the police force, raise police, government and religious leaders' awareness of women's affairs and gender, and organise public campaigns and lobbying.
+Our women against violence project offered women tools that enabled them to decide about matters that affect their lives and those of their families daily.
+We used several strategies for this: we offered women grass-roots support, encouraged their promotion in the police force, raised police, government and religious leaders' awareness of women's affairs and gender, and organised public campaigns and lobbying.